Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Live Action Television

 The word "clapter" was coined to describe the latter effect in TV - when an audience applauds a joke more than actually laughing at it.
-It's an accusation often levelled at the more recent years of The Daily Show.
+It's an accusation often levelled at the more political years of The Daily Show after Jon Stewart took the helm.
 (Its synonym "clappy humor" has an entry in the Urban Dictionary.)

 There are great honking buttloads of "comedians" who feed on clapter.
 Not surprisingly, they tend to disappear whenever the political winds shift in their favor.